upretisaurav/Flutter-UI-Collection/README.md

 ### 1. [Podcast UI]
 - **Description**: This project is a Flutter-based practice project where I replicated the UI design of a podcast app inspired by a design from Dribbble.

-### 1. [Sunseek UI]
+### 2. [Sunseek UI]
-- **Description**: This project is a Flutter-based practice project where I replicated the UI design of a sunseek app inspired by a design from Dribbble.
+- **Description**: This project is a Flutter-based practice project where I replicated the UI design of a sunseek app inspired by design from Dribbble.

 ## 🛠️ Technical Details